See Me Now

 Because a person is old does not mean that they are a different person to the person that they were.

 Each older person is as individual as they were in their earlier years.
-Older people not only carry with them the abilities and know-how of previous years, they also have the additional life knowledge and experience of their years.
+They carry with them the abilities and know-how they have built up over the years, and the life knowledge and experience of those years.

 Global report on ageism.
 Geneva: World Health Organization; 2021.
 Licence: CC BY-NC-SA 3.0 IGO.